-Dr. Kirton is a psychologist, trained in both psychology and education.
-She is also the recipient of UWI’s Graduate Award and the recipient of The Ministry of Education’s Sponsorship from the Government of Barbados.
-She has a wide range of face-to-face and online teaching experience; has taught Human Development & Behavior, Health Care Concepts, Behavioral Neuroscience, Personality Disorders & Psychotherapy, Biological Psychology & Neuroscience, Personality Theory & Assessment, Physiological Psychology, Cognitive Psychology, Forensic Psychology, Cross-Cultural Psychology, and Young Lives in the Caribbean & International.
+Dr. Kirton is a behavioral scientist, trained in both psychology and education.
+She is also the recipient of the University of West Indies’s Graduate Award.
+Dr. Kirton has a wide-range of face-to-face and online teaching experience and has taught Human Development & Behavior, Health Care Concepts, Behavioral Neuroscience, Personality Disorders & Psychotherapy, Biological Psychology & Neuroscience, Personality Theory & Assessment, Physiological Psychology, Cognitive Psychology, Forensic Psychology, Cross-Cultural Psychology, and Young Lives in the Caribbean & International.

 She has several years of research experience, and her current focus involves various epigenetic influences.